Get help to make life better (Monday)

 When good people do bad things - MIT News Office

-Each technology we create is always transforming society and we need to be careful about considering if and when different technologies may be affecting us either negatively or positively.
+Each technology we create is transforming society and we need to be careful about considering if and when different technologies may be affecting us either negatively or positively.

 - A report commissioned by the National Science Foundation and made public today speculates that by the end of this century electronic information technology will have transformed American home, business, manufacturing, school, family and political life.